 “USERRA requires that reasonable efforts (such as training or retraining) be made to enable returning service members to refresh or upgrade their skills to help them qualify for reemployment.
 The law clearly provides for alternative reemployment positions if the service member cannot qualify for the ‘escalator’ position.”

 Similar to the five-year reemployment rule, while this may seem straightforward enough in concept, it often proves exceedingly difficult to implement in practice.
 Who is to say what level of advancement an employee would have achieved had he or she not been absent for a period of years?
 How can this determination be made with any level of certainty?
 When it comes to complying with USERRA, these are not just rhetorical questions.
-The DOL advises that returning employees must receive “the same seniority, status, and pay, as well as other rights and benefits determined by seniority” as they would have otherwise received, but these are generally offered on a case-by-case basis and determined by individual employees’ qualifications and contributions.
+The DOL advises that returning employees must receive “the same seniority, status, and pay, as well as other rights and benefits determined by seniority” as they would have otherwise received.
+This can become complicated when these are terms are set on a case-by-case basis and determined by individual employees’ qualifications and contributions.

 USERRA is an important law that provides important protections for men and women who choose to serve their country.
 However, it presents some practical and legal challenges for employers.
 If you have questions about your company’s obligations and your employees’ rights under USERRA, we encourage you to contact us for a confidential consultation.

-Speak with an Employment Law Attorney in Columbia, South Carolina
+Speak with an Employment Law Attorney in South Carolina